 PhDr.
-Ondrej Demo, CSc., (born 14.1.1927) is an important Slovak ethnomusicologist.
+Ondrej Demo, CSc., (Jan 14, 1927 - Dec 19, 2020) was an important Slovak ethnomusicologist.
 He worked for 4 decades as the editor in the folk music section of Czech-Slovak radio, and later on Slovak state radio in Bratislava.
 He was preparing the series of shows called the Treasury of Folk Music for almost 30 years, where he introduced hundreds of ensembles and soloists, dedicated to spreading Slovak folk music in its genuine shape inside Slovakia as well as and abroad.
 His recordings of authentic folklore belong to a golden documentary found of Slovak state radio.
 In 1970, he caused an impulse to create the international competition in folk radio recordings called Prix de musique folklorique de Radio Bratislava, where during its 16 years of existence participated more than 50 European radio stations.
 Except the many scientific ethno-musicological studies and articles, he is also the author or co-author of many publications and books about Slovak folklore.
 Interview with him for Panorama.sk / Slovakia Document Store was executed by the Slovak state radio editor Vlado Franc.

 8:27 min. – 1,73 MB